Knowledgeable Richmond Medical Malpractice Attorney in Your Corner

 Because of the difficulty involved in these cases and the cap on damages, most experienced Richmond medical malpractice lawyers will not accept representation unless there are significant injuries and at least one supportive expert witness.

-Contact a Bold Medical Malpractice Lawyer in Richmond, Newport News, or Virginia Beach
+Contact a Bold Virginia Medical Malpractice Attorney in Richmond

 We focus on medical malpractice claims and are dedicated to holding health care providers accountable for their mistakes, omissions, errors, and negligence – actions that can affect you for the rest of your life.

-When you hire Corey Pollard as your medical malpractice attorney, you can count on us to use our resources to investigate and develop your medical negligence claim.
+When you hire Corey Pollard as your Richmond medical negligence attorney, you can count on us to use our resources to investigate and develop your medical negligence claim.
 We’ll do what we can to prove a link between your injuries and your medical provider’s negligent actions.

 Call us today.
-Your consultation is free.
+Your consultation with our top-rated medical malpractice lawyers is free.
 And we work on a contingency fee basis, so you owe no fee unless we recover compensation for your injuries caused by medical negligence.